donglinz/nvtx-cuda-graph/README.md

 # nvtx-cuda-graph

 An enhanced NVTX extension that lets you insert NVTX push/pop ranges not only normally but also into a CUDA Graph capture.
+The range push/pop will automatically decorate your nsys report during graph replay.

 Usage: